clubside/clubside-web-components/README.md

 #### Appearance

 Another opinionated display in terms of colors, using greys for the `off` state background and off-green for `on`.
 Opacity is used to indicate `disabled`.
 The component will resize height based on `font-size` of the containing element.

+## progress-bar

+A fancy (for me 😜) progress bar as a replacement for the standard `<progress>` element.
+It uses the same attributes so it can be a drop-in replacement.

+### Usage

+`<progress-bar value="0" max="100" gradient="linear-gradient(43deg, #4158D0 0%, #C850C0 46%, #FFCC70 100%)" nostripes></progress-bar>`

+#### Attributes

+- `value` is the current progress of the control.
+It defaults to 0 and if it exceeds `max` it is set to `max`.
+- `max` is the maximum progress.
+It defaults to 100.
+- `gradient` allows a custom CSS `background-image` for the progress bar.
+This should be in the standard CSS format.
+- `nostripes` will disable the animated stripes normally applied to the progress bar.

+#### Appearance

+Mostly opinionated in terms of the border radius.
+There is a default gradient which is green-ish.
+The primary element is filled with an inherited `background-color`.
+The element scales based on `font-size`.